 Population projections

 Population projections are calculations showing the future development of a population based on a set of assumptions about fertility, mortality and net migration.
 Official UK projections are usually revised every two years by updating base-year population estimates and assumptions underlying future demographic dynamics to reflect the latest available information.
-The Covid-19 pandemic disrupted the usual schedule and publications, however.
+The COVID-19 pandemic disrupted the usual schedule and publications, however.

-The most recent full set of projections—including variants to assess the impact of higher or lower net migration—used mid-2018 as the beginning of the projection period.
-In these projections, ONS provides a principal projection reflecting the ‘most likely’ population developments based on recently observed trends, as well as a number of variant projections intended to capture the uncertainty of the assumptions by showing the impact on population dynamics if one or more components of demographic change differ from the principal projection.
 For comparative purposes, an important variant projection is ‘zero net migration’ (aka ‘natural change only’), which assumes migration inflows and outflows are equal at all ages throughout the projection period (with the same fertility and life expectancy as the principal projection).
 In this scenario, future population change is driven only by births and deaths.
-The comparison between the principal projection and the zero net migration variant allows one to assess the overall impact of net migration on population trends – i.e. including both the direct contribution and its impact on natural change.
+The comparison between the principal projection and the zero net migration variant allows one to assess the overall impact of net migration on population trends – i.e., including both the direct contribution and its impact on natural change.

 Net migration exceeded natural change for most of the past two decades